petabridge/akka-bootcamp/README.md

 We will start with some basic actors and have you incrementally work your way up to larger, more sophisticated examples.

-The course is self-directed learning - you can do it at whatever pace you wish.
+The course is self-directed learning—you can do it at whatever pace you wish.
 You can [sign up here to have one Akka.NET Bootcamp lesson emailed to you daily](http://learnakka.net/ "Learn Akka.NET with Akka.NET Bootcamp") if you'd like a little help pacing yourself.

 > NOTE: F# support is in progress (see the [FSharp branch](https://github.com/petabridge/akka-bootcamp/tree/FSharp)).
 We will happily accept F# pull requests.
 Feel free to send them in!